elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-hydrophobic-nature-of-phospholipid-tails-and-their-role-in-membrane-structure.md

 url: /learn/biology/questions/explain-the-hydrophobic-nature-of-phospholipid-tails-and-their-role-in-membrane-structure
 score: -1.0
 related_article1:
-    id: 168921
+    id: 168917
-    title: How does cholesterol regulate membrane fluidity and stability?
+    title: >-
+        What is the primary function of the cell membrane as a protective barrier?
     subject: Biology
-    url: /learn/biology/questions/how-does-cholesterol-regulate-membrane-fluidity-and-stability
+    url: /learn/biology/questions/what-is-the-primary-function-of-the-cell-membrane-as-a-protective-barrier
 related_article2:
-    id: 168917
+    id: 168924
+    title: >-
-    title: What is the primary function of the cell membrane as a protective barrier?
+        What is the role of glycoproteins in cell recognition and immune response?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-function-of-the-cell-membrane-as-a-protective-barrier
+    url: /learn/biology/questions/what-is-the-role-of-glycoproteins-in-cell-recognition-and-immune-response
 related_article3:
-    id: 168921
+    id: 168923
-    title: How does cholesterol regulate membrane fluidity and stability?
+    title: >-
+        How do peripheral proteins assist in cell signaling and communication?
     subject: Biology
-    url: /learn/biology/questions/how-does-cholesterol-regulate-membrane-fluidity-and-stability
+    url: /learn/biology/questions/how-do-peripheral-proteins-assist-in-cell-signaling-and-communication
 related_article4:
+    id: 168922
+    title: >-
+        What role do integral proteins play in the transport of molecules across the cell membrane?
+    subject: Biology
+    url: /learn/biology/questions/what-role-do-integral-proteins-play-in-the-transport-of-molecules-across-the-cell-membrane
+related_article5:
     id: 168925
+    title: >-
-    title: How do phospholipids and cholesterol influence cell membrane permeability?
+        How do phospholipids and cholesterol influence cell membrane permeability?
     subject: Biology
     url: /learn/biology/questions/how-do-phospholipids-and-cholesterol-influence-cell-membrane-permeability
-related_article5:
-    id: 168923
-    title: How do peripheral proteins assist in cell signaling and communication?
-    subject: Biology
-    url: /learn/biology/questions/how-do-peripheral-proteins-assist-in-cell-signaling-and-communication
 ---

 &nbsp;